 Five years' experience as a medical office manager in a multi-provider office.

 Two years of college or equivalent experience.

-Must possess a basic understanding of general accounting principles.
+The ideal candidate possesses a basic understanding of general accounting principles.

 Maturity to withstand pressure that may arise in relation to the public, physician or administration.

 Maintain BLS as defined in area of practice.

 Among the items to consider for differentiation of Practice Manager I and Practice Manager II: Multi-provider.
 Multiple practice locations.
 High office visit volume (generally greater than 3000 office visits per quarter) direct supervision of many staff (generally more than 6 full time employees).